robrodriguezjr/academy-ai/handoff/README.md

 Academy Companion is an AI chatbot for Creative Path Academy that answers member questions about photography and creative business using Robert Rodriguez Jr's extensive knowledge base (900+ blog posts, 60+ workshops, 50+ live sessions).
 It's a RAG system using ChromaDB for vector search and GPT-4o-mini for response generation.

 ### Current State
-- ✅ WordPress plugin deployed and working for members
+- ✅ **WordPress plugin deployed and fully functional** - v2.7 with floating chat widget
+- ✅ **Simplified WordPress plugin created** - Single-file version resolving caching issues
+- ✅ **Railway backend fully operational** - All endpoints working, 502 errors resolved
+- ✅ **Documents indexed in production** - Full knowledge base uploaded and indexed
-- ✅ Admin dashboard built and functional locally
+- ✅ **Admin dashboard functional** - Local and production-ready
-- ⚠️ Railway backend deployed but having issues with admin endpoints (502 errors)
-- ❌ No documents indexed in production (vector count: 0)
-- ✅ Local development environment fully functional

-### Critical First Steps
-1. **Fix Railway deployment** - Check logs for startup errors
-2. **Index documents** - Need to get content into production ChromaDB
-3. **Test with real members** - Verify the complete flow works
+- ✅ **Chat interface working** - Members can ask questions and receive formatted responses
+- ✅ **Source attribution implemented** - Clickable links to original articles
+- ✅ **Modern UI design** - Sky blue theme with professional styling
+- ✅ **Markdown formatting** - Proper rendering of bold, lists, and links
+- ✅ **Membership restrictions** - Academy Member role enforcement
+- ✅ **Error handling** - Graceful API error responses
+- ✅ **Mobile responsive** - Works across all devices and browsers

+### Current Status: **PRODUCTION READY** 🚀
+The system is fully operational with members actively using the chat interface.
+All core functionality is working as designed.

 ### How to Take Over This Project